cultureamp/web-team-dotfiles/README.md

 Your `~/.zshenv.local` might look like this:

 ```
-# Use Sublime Text as default editor
+# Use Visual Studio Code as default editor
-export VISUAL=subl
+export VISUAL=code
 export EDITOR=$VISUAL
 ```